aruizca/confluence-cloud-app-sample/README.md

 We have included an integration test `003.copyPageBug.test.js` in this repository to help reproduce the issue.

-No need to install the sample app to run.
+No need to install the sample app to run the test.

 **Expected result**